 - Cons:

-- Time-Intensive: Building and maintaining an email list requires consistent effort and content creation.
+- Time-Consuming: Building and maintaining a newsletter requires consistent effort to create valuable content.

 5. Consulting and Coaching Services